A. The initial experience of the filling of the Holy Spirit.

 c.
 Nor will You allow Your Holy One to see corruption: Because Jesus bore our sin without becoming a sinner, He remained the Holy One, even in His death.
 Since it is incomprehensible that God’s Holy One should be bound by death, the resurrection was absolutely inevitable.

 i.
-Instead of being punished for His glorious work on the cross, Jesus was rewarded, as prophetically described in the Psalm: You have made known to me the ways of life; You will make me full of joy in Your presence.
+Instead of being punished for His glorious work on the cross, Jesus was rewarded, as prophetically described in Psalm 16:11: You have made known to me the ways of life; You will make me full of joy in Your presence.

 e.
 This Jesus God has raised up, of which we are all witnesses: Jesus of Nazareth, the man they all knew (as you yourselves also know, Acts 2:22), was the one who fulfilled this prophetic Psalm.
 How did Peter know this?
 He saw the resurrected Jesus!
 The basic evidence of the resurrection was simply the report of reliable eyewitnesses: Of which we are all witnesses.